captainbalbin/compal/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/captainbalbin/compal)

-Search, explore, and compare mechanihcal keyboard switches!Compal let's you find the switch you want, for the best price.
+Search, explore, and compare mechanical keyboard switches!
+Compal let's you find the switch you want, for the best price.

 ## Table of Content